Exeter Wild City

 The first sightings of swifts each year, usually in early May, are a cause for celebration, signifying the coming of summer.

-Exeter residents have been helping our city swifts by installing swift boxes and submitting nest sightings to help create a hotspot map for the city.
+Exeter residents have helped our city swifts by installing swift boxes and submitting nest sightings to help create a hotspot map for the city.

 Working together with Exeter City Council and the RSPB, Exeter now has a nationally acclaimed Residential Design Guide which provides information on including nesting spaces within new build.
 The city is also one of the first in England to install a swift tower!